 Some people are highly sensitive to these sounds.
 If being around household appliances make you hear or feel the electricity, avoid buying a home near power lines that generate massive amounts of power.
 You’ll definitely regret it.

 Power lines need constant maintenance.
 If you live near power lines, the power company will constantly be near your home doing work.
 Imagine if something like a flood happens that destroys the underground copper and aluminum lines leading to the powerlines.

 Electric company workers could be in your neighborhood for months repairing them.
 Suddenly, your quiet and secluded house will be like Fifth Avenue.
 Who wants that?

 It can be tough to sell your home

-Just like people are skeptical at first when it comes to buying property near power lines, you could be faced with the same kind of people if you were to sell your property.
+If you’re looking at this article, you’re likely skeptical about buying a house near power lines.
+You will be faced with people just like you if you were to sell your property.
 In a worst-case scenario, you might not get a reasonable price for your home, or it may take a while before someone agrees to buy it.

 As we mentioned before, vacancies aren’t more common.
 Consider turning it into a rental if you can’t sell it and then try again once the market is better.